sgarnica1/ml-lung-cancer-classification/README.md

 This enhanced architecture demonstrated **superior performance** in the referenced research, achieving **100% testing accuracy**, and is designed to improve generalization and robustness, especially in multi-class medical image classification tasks.

 ### Final Model
+The final model maintained the same architecture as the second (upgraded) model, which had already demonstrated near-optimal performance.
+Rather than redesigning the architecture, efforts focused on hyperparameter tuning to extract the maximum performance from the existing structure.

 ## Results